Anirudh-Swaminathan/Web_Dev_2016_DELTA/Common_Task3/README.md

 - Search for other users, with hints popping up using AJAX.
 Clicking on hint shows their profile.
 - Each registered user has a separate profile page that can be viewed by all registered users.
 - Configured Apache Engine using .htaccess to block access to few PHP Pages.
+- Profile picture is a part of the registration form.
+- Validated data in Client side, as well as server side.
+- Passwords are hashed before storing into the db.

 ### List of Server Routes
     The list of server routes is as follows:-